 4. Digestion Issues

 Junk food is junk primarily due to the high presence of processed food items that lack any necessary nutrients, primarily fibre.
 This makes it difficult to digest as well as restricts proper bowel movement.
 All of these are responsible for the onset of constipation or any other intestine related disorders too.

 5. Risk of Obesity

 The irresistible flavour and delicious taste of junk food are due to the presence of fatty substances used in it.
 These fats simply get stored in the body but do not provide quick energy, making children lethargic.
 Inactivity of the body in the early stages of life sets the very foundation for a child becoming obese and causing body image issues later on.

 6. Risk of Diabetes

 Sugar levels are the highest in junk foods and the beverages that accompany them.
-And since sugar begets the consumption of more sugar, all these colas and sodas get consumed in large quantities.
+And since sugar begets consumption of more sugar, colas and sodas get consumed in large quantities.
 This directly impacts the liver, causing insulin secretion issues and could even result in type 2 diabetes very early in life.

 7. Kidney Problems

 The increase in fats and cholesterol puts pressure on the heart, leading to increased blood pressure, too.
 This consequently brings about an impact on the function of the kidney, resulting in water retention within the body due to high levels of sodium.
 Doctors look for such signs to diagnose a kidney that doesn’t function properly.